nivedhika24/CodeAlpha_SecureCodingReview/README.md

 ## Remediation

-A secure version of the application was created in `secure_login_app.py`.
+A secure version of the application was created in secure_login_app.py.

 The improvements include:

 - Removed the hardcoded plain-text password.
 - Used password hashing with PBKDF2-HMAC.
 - Used a random salt.
-- Used `getpass` to prevent the password from being displayed while entering it.
+- Used getpass to prevent the password from being displayed while entering it.
 - Removed password debug output.
 - Added verification using the password hash.